Algorithmic Math & Geodetic Workflows for High-Precision Coordinate Transformation

 class GeodeticPipelineError(Exception):

-"""Raised when transformation fails compliance thresholds."""
+"""Raised when a transformation fails its compliance thresholds."""

 def validate_epsg_registry(code: int) -> bool:

-"""Verify EPSG code against authoritative registry."""
+"""Verify an EPSG code falls within the authoritative numeric range.

-return 1000 <= code <= 9999
+return 1000 <= code <= 32767

 def apply_helmert_shift(